What Are You Looking for When Performing Risk Analysis

-The ability to manage risk and to monitor your systems will always be dependent on available tools.
+The ability to manage risk and monitor your systems will always be dependent on available tools.
 If your SMS is managed using spreadsheets, your effectiveness to monitor your systems will be limited.
-An aviation SMS database is not required, but is definitely recommended for best results.
+An aviation SMS database is not required but is definitely recommended for best results.

 These short demo videos will provide an overview of how your company can benefit from a low-cost, commercially available SMS database.

 Kangerlussuaq Airport Image by Kell B. Larsen on flickr